-I am an associate professor at the Department of Social Sciences at Universidad Carlos III de Madrid (UC3M), a member of the Carlos III-Juan March Institute (IC3JM) and the director of the Master in Sustainable Development and Global Governance (MASUS) at UC3M.
+I am an associate professor of Political Science at the Department of Social Sciences at Universidad Carlos III de Madrid (UC3M), a member of the Carlos III-Juan March Institute (IC3JM) and the Co-director of the Master in Sustainable Development and Global Governance (MASUS) at UC3M.

 Broadly situated in comparative political economy, my research focuses on the politics of institutional change, its diverse determinants and outcomes mostly (but not solely) in middle-income countries and Southern Europe.

 I am interested in the making, evolution and politics of–both economic and political–institutions as well as their links with larger trajectories of economic development .
 Tackling diversity of institutions across countries and regions within those, my work focuses on several policy areas, particularly entailing education and skill development, market regulation and social policy.

 In a current research project (funded by the Spanish Ministry of Science and Innovation) that I co-direct with Salvador Parrado, I examine demand and supply sides of education and skill formation institutions in Spain from a political economy perspective.
 Enquiring about diverse preferences of individuals regarding education tracks (general vs. vocational); school types (public, private and mixed); and spending, this project, this project looks at the prevalent discrepancy between preferences and choices.
 Furthermore, it embarks on an analysis of supply side, exploring the evolution of education institutions in Spain based on a series of reforms since the 2010s.
 It scrutinizes the increasing political interest in reforming vocational education and training as well as its puzzling variation across different autonomous regions of Spain.